tywood01/task-timer/README.md

 - `start [TASKNAME]`: Starts a task timer for a given task.
 - `stop [TASKNAME]`: Stops a task timer for a given task.
 - `edit`: Uses the built-in text editor to manually edit the timesheet.

+## Contact
+Feel free to leave an isuee for additional improvements & extensions.